zagortenej024/roboten/README.md

 ## Setting up local environment

-1. Create an `.env` file in the `config` folder and add the `NODE_ENV` environment variable to run the app in the desired environment.
+1. Create an `.env` file in the `config` folder and add the `APP_ENV` environment variable to run the app in the desired environment.
+Check for possible environments in the `config.js` file.
 2. Install dependencies
 ```bash
 npm install